ENCYCLOPEDIC ENTRY

 Morgan Stanley

-An atlas is a book or collection of maps.
+An is a book or collection of maps.
 Many atlases also contain facts and history about certain places.
 There are many kinds of specialized atlases, such as road atlases and historical atlases.
-There are also star atlases, which give the location and placement of stars, planets and other celestial objects.
+There are also star atlases, which give the location and placement of stars, planets and other objects.

 Fast Fact